 These systems are typically used to analyze financial performance.
 Over time, advancements in software solutions made CPM applications more relevant to other departments but they are still primarily used by financial professionals.

-One of the primary functions of CPM software is to assist in building forecasts, budgets, and drafting financial plans.
-Modern systems have customizable dashboards and display graphical “scorecards” that deliver pertinent KPIs to the businesses management.
+One of the primary functions of CPM software is to assist in building forecasts, value proposition budgeting, and drafting financial plans.
+Modern systems have customizable dashboards and display graphical “scorecards” that deliver pertinent KPIs to the business’s management.

 What Is the Process of Performance Management?